 Mardi Gras is called Fat Tuesday for a reason—it’s all about eating and drinking the things you’ll be giving up for Lent.
 Even if you don’t actually celebrate Lent, your Mardi Gras celebration will feel more complete with plenty of on-theme food and drinks.

 Fortunately for beer drinkers, Louisiana is home to excellent breweries—some of which distribute far outside the state.
-Abita is the most well-known Louisiana brewery, but there are many others you can look for in a store near you.
+Abita is the most well-known Louisiana brewery and known as the beer of Mardi Gras—but there are many others you can look for in a store near you.

 Whip Up a Sazerac